canSAS-org/1dwg/1dwg/trunk/doc/source/binding-python.rst

 	The *GnosisUtils* have the promise of being a useful tool to support reading this format in Python.
 Now, how to write back out... ?
+	From the website, it appears the development of GnosisUtils has stagnated in 2007 at v1.2.2.

 Here is the Python code (without all that output) (called *python-test.py*):